Editor’s note: This article originally ran February 3, 2020, and was updated August 24, 2022.

-The adolescent suicide rate has reached its highest point since 2000, increasing more than 50 percent between 2007 and 2017 in the United States.
-The increase in the suicide rate has been especially pronounced among teenage boys ages 15 to 19.
+Even before COVID-19, the adolescent suicide rate had reached its highest point since 2000, increasing more than 50 percent between 2007 and 2017 in the United States.
+The increase in the suicide rate was especially pronounced among teenage boys ages 15 to 19.
+Early research indicates that the stress, isolation and grief of the pandemic may have exacerbated these disturbing trends.

 The statistics are scary, but parents can help their children navigate these difficult years, says UNC psychologist Samantha Pflum, PhD, who specializes in treating children and adolescents.